gmarquis/PyWebCalc/README.md

 https://gm-code.co.uk/webcalc

 WebCalc uses PyScript as the User Interface,
-Python and Numpy for "string to function" calculations.
+Python and Numpy for "string to function" math calculations.

+The application was designed to execute from s3 or lambda, pulling css and source from public s3.

+Terraform IAC to build the project is included.